Modernizing aircraft maintenance documentation

 The results

-• Validated significant time savings during acceptance testing, with maintainers reporting approximately one hour saved per shift — projecting to over five million hours Air Force-wide at full scale
+- Validated significant time savings during acceptance testing, with maintainers reporting about one hour saved per shift — projecting to over five million hours Air Force-wide at full scale